Chris Watts Sentenced to Life in Prison in Triple Murder Case

 Chris Watts, the Colorado man who pleaded guilty to killing his pregnant wife and two young daughters, has learned his fate.

-The sentencing comes just a few weeks after he accepted a plea deal earlier this month.
-In avoiding a possible death sentence, he pleaded to five counts of first-degree murder, one count of unlawful termination of pregnancy and three counts of tampering with a dead body.
+The sentencing comes just a few weeks after he accepted a plea deal on Nov.
+6. In avoiding a possible death sentence, he pleaded guilty to three counts of first-degree murder, two counts of murdering a child, one count of unlawful termination of a pregnancy and three counts of tampering with a deceased human body.

+"Prison for the remainder of his life is exactly where he belongs for murdering his entire family," Weld County District Attorney Michael Rourke said in court on Monday.

 The country first learned more about this harrowing Frederick, Colo. case in August, when Watts called the sudden disappearance of his 34-year-old pregnant wife Shan'ann Watts and their daughters, Bella, 4, and Celeste, 3, "a nightmare that I just can't wake up from" in an on-camera interview.
 The two were also expecting a son, to be named Nico.